haim-barad/action-recognition-compressed-domain/README.md

-# MFCD-Net: Action Recognition in the Compressed Domain
+# ARCDnet: Action Recognition in the Compressed Domain
-Code for submission of Neurips 2019 paper entitled " MFCD-Net: Accelerating Action Recognition In The Compressed Domain"

-<h2>Under contruction, Update every single day.<\h2>
+Code for submission of Neurips 2019 paper entitled "ARCDnet: Accelerating Action Recognition In The Compressed Domain" Under contruction, Update every single day.

 <h2>Requirements (further instruction will be added)</h2>
 <ol>